The American Academy of Family Physicians (AAFP):

 - Formulary design should be patient-centered, fiscally responsible, and evidence-based.
 Drug selection should be based on clinical outcomes, clinical comparability, safety, patient ease of use, and bioequivalancy with drug unit cost being a secondary consideration.

 - Patients stable on drugs should not be changed to a new product based solely on economic considerations.

 - Formularies should be designed to provide a physician- and patient-friendly option to prescribe and receive drugs not included on the formulary using patient-centered, clinically-based criteria.

 - Formularies should be designed to offer patients multiple levels of drug choice (from more to less restrictive) with accompanying patient cost sharing levels to account for variables including patient preferences (e.g., “direct marketing-induced” demand).

 - Formularies should be designed to reduce or eliminate out-of-pocket costs for patients with chronic conditions to increase medication adherence and improve patient wellbeing.

 - Health plans and PBMs should provide drug utilization and cost information to physicians in clear and understandable reports that are useful for physicians in affecting positive change in their prescribing behavior.

-- Sufficient information concerning the pharmacy benefit management design should be provided by health plans to physicians and patients in a clear and useful format.
-(Note: this includes information concerning generic drug and therapeutic substitution policies, deductibles and co-pays, appeal process for adverse decisions, formulary choices, product information, contractual arrangements with a PBM, etc.)
+- Sufficient information concerning PBM design should be provided by health plans to physicians and patients in a clear and useful format.
+(Note: this includes information concerning generic drug and therapeutic substitution policies, deductibles and co-pays, appeal process for adverse decisions, formulary choices, product information, contractual arrangements with a PBM, etc.).